Krish54491/Video-Rating-AI/README.md

 Boom you can rate all the videos you want much easier!
 <br />
-Finally I would make this a offical website, but python and github pages are not compatible :(
-Edit: tragically pythonanywhere was not compatible with moviepy
+Finally I would make this a offical website, but python and github pages are not compatible :( Edit 1: tragically pythonanywhere was not compatible with moviepy Edit 2: I'm working on it to be on my website krish544.com using render!